GEN 1001 Introduction to Engineering (Writing Intensive Class) - 4 credits

 This is an introductory course in the design and analysis of concrete structures based on the specifications promulgated by the American Concrete Institute.
 Prerequisite: CEN 3010, MTH 2220.

-An introduction to the geotechnical design aspects of foundation.
+An introduction to the geotechnical design aspects of foundations.
 Site investigation techniques and characterization of subsurface conditions.
-Analysis of lateral earth pressures Geotechnical design of shallow and deep foundations with emphasis on capacity and movement under vertical and lateral loading.
+Analysis and design of shallow and deep foundations subjected to vertical and lateral loading, with an emphasis on bearing capacity and settlement.
+Evaluation and selection of foundation types and alternatives.
+Case studies and design problems.
 Prerequisite: CEN 3020, MTH 2220.

 CEN 5030 Environmental Design - 4 credits